midl-dev/tezos-suite-docs/setup_baker.md

 When you register, there is a grace period of two full cycles.
 Then, you get assigned baking and endorsing slots for five cycles in the future.
 It means that there is approximately a 21 day gap between the moment you register as delegate and your first on-chain validation operation.
 Hence it is required to perform this operation well in advance of the planned launch date of the baker.

-You need either a fully synced local Tezos node, or to connect to a public node.
-We recommend [Tezos Giga Node](https://tezos.giganode.io/).

 Issue the following operation:

 ```
-./mainnet.sh client register key legder_tezos as delegate
+./mainnet.sh client -A mainnet-tezos.giganode.io -S -P 443 register key legder_tezos as delegate
 ```

+Again, this is an on-chain operation, so you either need to connect to a public node (like above) or have a fully synced node running locally.

+Verify on an explorer such as tzstats that your address is indeed registered as a baker.

 [See Tezos official documentation for more details](https://tezos.gitlab.io/introduction/howtorun.html#register-and-check-your-rights)